sveltejs/kit/documentation/docs/14-configuration.md

 See [HTTP Method Overrides](#routing-endpoints-http-method-overrides).
 An object containing zero or more of the following:

-- `enabled` — set to `true` to enable method overriding
-- `key` — query parameter name/field name to use for passing the intended method value
+- `parameter` — query parameter name to use for passing the intended method value
-- `allowedMethods` - array of HTTP methods that can be used when overriding the original request method
+- `allowed` - array of HTTP methods that can be used when overriding the original request method
-- `strategy`

-  - `'both'` — (default) will look for the override key in both the list of query parameters and the form fields
-  - `'url_parameter'` — only allow overriding via a query parameter
-  - `'form_data'` — only allow overriding via a form field

 ### package